 We love FusionAuth not just for the product but for the team.

 Dan: How do you map between the roles in FusionAuth and the permissions derived from the roles in the python API?
 What is an example of this?

-First thing many people ask is WHY?
+Matthew: The first thing many people ask is WHY?
 Why aren’t the roles in a JWT enough?
 Because they are not low level enough to control code in a way where code never has to change again.